 Top Websites for Finding a Flatmate

-Ideal Flatmate is one of the newer websites in the flatmate hunting space but does an excellent job at finding you flatmates who you can really become your friends.
-IdealFlatmate serves more as a social network for flat-hunters rather than just a flatmate hunting tool.
-Ideal Flatmate offers a survey about your living habits to help quickly connect you with the right new flatmate.
+ideal flatmate’s focus is helping you find flatmates that have a strong chance of becoming your friends.
+It serves more as a social network for flat-hunters rather than just a flatmate hunting tool.
+You start by taking a survey about your living habits to help quickly connect you with the right new flatmate.

-On the site you are able to easily message other flat seekers from their profiles.
-From there you are able to create a group and browse for your perfect home.
-You are also able to list an empty room in your flat for flat hunters to discover.
+From there, you can easily message other flat seekers from their profiles to ask them questions to see if you’d get on well together.
+You can then create a group and browse for your perfect home.
+You’re also able to list an empty room in your flat for flat hunters to discover.